 Common Roofing Terms

-Ever wonder what those roofing terms and words mean?
+Have you ever wonder what those common roofing terms and words mean?

 Bay window (Wikipedia)